panda-meow/whiskers/README.md

 ## Server

-This repo is using an API which is [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Heroku and using PostGreSQL, to create, modify and delete heroes.
+This repo is using an API which is [a minimal app](https://github.com/Ismaestro/nodejs-example-app) in NodeJS deployed on Projectku and using PostGreSQL, to create, modify and delete projects.

 ## Contributors